Secretary John M. McHugh

 Throughout the Army’s challenges, McHugh worked to maintain and improve the quality of life of its soldiers and civilians.
 He also served as Public Sector Chairperson of the National Action Alliance for Suicide Prevention.

 Prior to becoming Secretary of the Army, McHugh was a member of the U.S. House of Representatives, representing Northern and Central New York.
 During his nine terms in the U.S. House of Representatives – all of which he served on the House Armed Services Committee – he earned a reputation as a strong advocate for soldiers and families.
 McHugh also served as a member of Committee on Oversight and Government Reform, and for six years as Chairman of the Subcommittee on the Postal Service where he spearheaded legislation that significantly reformed the United States Postal Service.
-He was also a member of House International Relations Committee, the Permanent Select Committee on Intelligence, and the United States Military Academy Board of Visitors.
+He was also a member of House International Relations Committee, the Permanent Select Committee on Intelligence, and the United States Military Academy Board of Visitors page.

 A native of Watertown, New York, McHugh received a B.A. in Political Science from Utica College of Syracuse University in 1970, and a Master’s Degree in Public Administration from the State University of New York’s Nelson A. Rockefeller Graduate School of Public Affairs in 1977.
 In 2013, McHugh received the Rockefeller School’s “Lifetime Achievement Award;” a year later, he received a Lifetime Service Award from the American Red Cross of the National Capital Region.